 Are you itching to take bare ground to thriving, intensive vegetable production in one season?
 This course is for those who want to establish a viable, small-scale organic growing enterprise.

 Australia needs more growers who are committed to the ethics of organic growing, and who want to provide their communities with clean local food for a fair price.
+With great teachers, knowledge and skills (plus a bunch of gumption on you part), this course can help you get started playing this awesome role in your community.

 This three day intensive covers everything from soil health to finding markets for your produce – it’s a nuts-and-bolts course filled with solid knowledge and techniques for future growers.